MFaisalHyder/REST_API/README.md

 # REST_API
 Spring MVC REST API with :

-*) MongoDB for DataBase.
+	1) MongoDB for DataBase.

-*) Spring MVC4 FramWork.  and Angular JS.
+	2) Spring MVC4 FrameWork.

-*) Gradle as dependency manager.
+	3) Gradle as dependency manager.

-*) Spring Boot for Rapid Development.
+	4) Spring Boot for Rapid Development.

-*) Angular JS for front End UI panel and making http calls to server.
+	5) Angular JS for front End UI panel and making http calls to server.